2014 Q School

 The 2014 Q School was a series of two snooker tournaments held at the start of the 2014–15 snooker season.
 An event for amateur players, it served as a qualification event for a place on the professional World Snooker Tour for the following two seasons.
 The events took place in May 2014 at the Capital Venue in Gloucester, England with a total 8 players qualifying via the two tournaments.

 Format

 The 2014 Q School consisted of two events with 8 qualification places available.
 Previously there had been three events with a total of 12 places available.
 The entry fee was reduced from £1,000 to £600.
 The two events had 145 entries competing for the eight places on the main tour, four players qualifying from each of the two events.
 All matches were the best of seven frames.

 Event 1

-The first 2014 Q School event was held from 10 to 15 May 2014 at the Capital Venue in Gloucester, England.
+The first 2014 Q School event was held from 10 to 15 May 2014.
 Craig Steadman, Chris Melling, Zhang Anda and Tian Pengfei qualified.
 The results of the four final matches are given below.